MG 11: 1911 (MG 11)

 The MG 11 was a water-cooled heavy machine gun and mounted on a tripod.
 It was chambered for 7.5x55 mm GP 11 ammunition and came into service with the army, cavalry and was also used in fortresses, tanks and on airplanes of the Swiss Army.
-The gun body was the same as in German MG 08: a slightly modified design, which was lighter than the previous versions in Swiss service thanks to use of better steel instead of brass and lower-quality steel.
+The gun body was the same as in German DWM 1909: a slightly modified design, which was lighter than the previous versions in Swiss service thanks to use a smaller receiver made of better steel, instead of brass and lower-quality steel.
 The tripod was designed from scratch as originally the naval mount for the MG 08.
 When applied in a fortress an optical sight and ball armoured screen was applied, the water cooling was connected to a tank and a sealing rubber was mounted behind the muzzle to prevent the penetration of flamethrower oil into the bunker.

 1934/1935 modernization programme

 In 1934 and 1935 the MG 11 machine guns were adapted for using then modern metal machine gun belts that started to replace the canvas belts used by the original Maxim machine guns.
 A flash suppressor at the muzzle was also introduced.
 Further a new trigger system was fitted that allowed one handed firing, so the gunner could simultaneously operate the sweeping fire control wheel at the tripod, and additional kit for anti aircraft usage.
 The modernized MG 11 machine guns were marked with a white stripe running along the length of the cooling sleeve.

 Beginning in the early 1950s the MG 11 was gradually replaced by the air-cooled 7.5 mm Maschinengewehr Modell 1957 (MG 51) general-purpose machine gun.
 The replacement process was finished in the 1980s.